giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 With this constructor in place we already almost have a deployable maker contract. `Direct` provides the implementation of a default %%offer logic|offer-logic%% as well as public functions to [update](../../contracts/technical-references/taking-and-making-offers/reactive-offer/README.md#updating-an-existing-offer) and [retract]((../../contracts/technical-references/taking-and-making-offers/reactive-offer/README.md#retracting-an-offer) offers posted by `OfferMaker`.

 However, `Direct` does not expose any function able to [create new offers](../../contracts/technical-references/taking-and-making-offers/reactive-offer/README.md#posting-a-new-offer) on Mangrove, since the [`_newOffer`](../technical-references/code/strategies/offer_maker/abstract/Direct.md) function of Direct is internal.
-The requirement in our constructor to implement `IMakerLogic` imposes on us to have a public `newOffer` function.
-Using `IMakerLogic` ensures our contract is compatible with the [Mangrove SDK](../../SDK/README.md), which expects the `IMakerLogic` ABI.
+The requirement in our constructor to implement `ILiquidityProvider` imposes on us to have a public `newOffer` function.
+Using `ILiquidityProvider` ensures our contract is compatible with the [Mangrove SDK](../../SDK/README.md), which expects the `ILiquidityProvider` ABI.

 Our implementation of `newOffer` is simply to expose the internal `_newOffer` provided by Direct making sure the function is admin restricted (`Direct` provides the appropriate modifier `onlyAdmin`):